Anxiety

 For instance, the inner ear plays a crucial role in balance.
 Stress can affect its function, leading to dizziness and unsteadiness.
 Additionally, anxiety-induced muscle tension can affect posture and coordination, further contributing to balance problems.
 Consider a person with social anxiety, trembling, and tense muscles before a presentation.
 These physical manifestations can interfere with their ability to maintain balance during speech, potentially leading to dizziness.

-Understanding the impact of anxiety on balance and coordination emphasizes the need for comprehensive approaches to anxiety management, addressing both mental and physical aspects.
+Understanding the impact of anxiety on balance and coordination emphasises the need for comprehensive approaches to anxiety management, addressing both mental and physical aspects.

 Diagnosing Anxiety-Induced Dizziness